Islamic summit opens with calls for Syrian dialogue

 Syria was not present at the Islamic summit after being suspended from the OIC last August.
 The Syrian opposition said it had not received an invitation and would not be attending.

-(Additional reporting by Tom Perry, Marwa Awad and Asma Alsharif in Cairo, Khaled Yacoub Oweis in Amman and Tarek Amara in Tunis; Editing by Jon Hemming)
+(Additional reporting by Tom Perry, Marwa Awad and Asma Alsharif in Cairo, Khaled Yacoub Oweis in Amman and Tarek Amara in Tunis; Editing by Andrew Roche)